OpenTranslationBible/open-bible/en-GB/12.2 Kings/md/2-kings-18.md

 ## 2 Kings 18:25

-Have I now come up without the Lord’s approval against this place to destroy it?
+Have I now come up without the Lord’s consent against this place to destroy it?
 The Lord said to me, “Go up against this land, and destroy it.”’”

 ---